 When she learns that her mother is sick in Ohio, Mim confronts her demons on a thousand-mile odyssey from Mississippi that redefines her notions of love, loyalty, and what it means to be sane.

-The Nature of Jade by Deb Caletti (PHPL Call Number: YA F CAL)
+A Quiet Kind of Thunder by Sara Barnard (PHPL Call Number: YA F BAR)

-The Smaller Evil by Stephanie Kuehn (PHPL Call Number: YA F KUE)
+The Perks Of Being A Wallflower by Stephen Chboksy (PHPL Call Number: YA F CHB)

 Finding Audrey by Sophie Kinsella (PHPL Call Number: YA F KIN)